YSaxon/StatefulWebsocketsTranslator/README.md

 * Set this script as an upstream proxy for your regular attack proxy (eg Burp).

 * Set Burp as your browser's proxy and browse the target site as usual.
+Any non-ws messages will be forwarded unchanged.

 * Any websocket messages will be translated to HTTP and forwarded backwards through Burp in order to populate the target map.